lo-riana/movie-and-chill/README.md

   Includes a *Back* button to return to the list.

 - **Home Page**
-  Before searching, users see a welcoming **Hero banner** and curated categories:
+  Before searching, users see a welcoming Hero banner and categories:
   - Trending now
   - Disney & Pixar
   - Anime